Now. Five Years From Now.

 That part never went away.
 That’s what people still come to see.

 Because in a world where outcomes are increasingly managed, the visibility of consequence became rare.
+And more valuable.

-It also reminds us of something simple.
 The driver still matters.

 Media Dissolves.
 Judgment Emerges.

 Distribution is now ambient.
 Content is continuous.
-The feed isn’t something you open anymore—it surrounds you, shaped and refined over time.
+The feed isn’t something you open anymore — it surrounds you, shaped and refined over time.

-Because the scarce resource is no longer information.
+The scarce resource is no longer information.
 It’s interpretation.

 A Generational Transfer of Control